tstopngo/fitness-story/README.md

 1. Create An Account
 2. Log in and out of the account
-3. Create, Read, Update, and Delete Health Entries
+3. Create, Read, Update, and Delete Entries
 4. View other user's entries

 ## Contributing